 But what no one at the time seemed to take into account was that this study was done on hydrogenated coconut.
-Now the problems with hydrogenated oils is well documented by numerous studies.
+Now the problems with hydrogenated oils are well documented by numerous studies.
 Even the general unhealthy theory of saturated fats is now suspect.

 Coconut oil has been used throughout Asia and the Pacific for thousands of years as both a food and a medicine.

 In tropical climates like Polynesia, Sri Lanka and the Yucatan where they have a diet high in coconut oil, the people are healthier, have less heart disease, cancer and colon problems than unsaturated fat eaters.
 It is now accepted that there is good cholesterol and there are good saturated fats.

 To quote Dr. Mary Enig: “The research over four decades concerning coconut oil in the diet and heart disease is quite clear: coconut oil has been shown to be beneficial.”

 Health Benefits of Virgin Coconut Oil (cold pressed)

-Research shows that coconut oil contains a medium-chain fatty acids accelerate that stimulates metabolism, gives you more energy.
+Research shows that coconut oil contains medium-chain fatty acids accelerate that stimulates metabolism, gives you more energy.